Articles

 What do vegetables and data have in common?
 They both bring more benefits in their raw form.
-While standard Google Analytics reports can quickly satisfy your hunger, raw data lets you cook something unique and get fresh insights.
+While standard GA 4 reports can quickly satisfy your hunger, raw data lets you cook something unique and get fresh insights.

-You probably have access to gigabytes of user data every day, but this amount doesn’t bring value until you make it work for you.
+You probably have access to gigabytes of user data daily, but this amount doesn’t bring value until you make it work.
 In this article, we look at what raw data is, why it’s needed, and how to get it and use it.

 The words “data” and “information” are often used as synonyms.
 However, these things are fundamentally different.